-Local, state, and federal government agencies, and tribal entities will be notified about the permitting process.
+Local, state, and federal government agencies, tribal entities, and land grant officials will be notified about the permitting process.
 A list of the agencies and officials notified can be provided upon request.
 Indian Tribes, Pueblos and Nations will be notified about the permitting action through the contacts maintained by the Indian Affairs Department at the following URLs: